 Intruder alarms, CCTV and lighting are commonly used to deter crime, detect offenders and delay their actions.
-All these systems must be integrated so that they work together in an effective and coordinated manner.
+All these systems must be integrated so that they work together in an effective and co-ordinated manner.

 Intrusion detection technology can play an important role in an integrated security system; it is as much a deterrent as a means of protection.
 If police response to any alarm is required, your system must be compliant with the Association of Chief Police Officers' (ACPO) security systems policy (www.acpo.police.uk).
-In Scotland www.acpos.police.uk.
 For further information, contact the Alarms Administration Office at your local police headquarters.